foundations-fall-2016/session4/definition-list/readme.md

 }
 ```

 Note the margins above.
 We apply left and right margins to the dl.
-If we were to add 20px padding to the menu-list it would increase the width of the element to 344px which, let's let's pretent for a moment, is not desirable.
+If we were to add 20px padding to the menu-list it would increase the width of the element to 344px which, let's assume, is not desirable.

 Let's tackle the definition terms `<dt>`.